Career Definition for Psychology Teachers

 Postsecondary teachers in general can look forward to much faster-than-average job growth of 15% from 2016-2026, according to data compiled by the U.S. Bureau of Labor Statistics (BLS), although most new jobs will be part-time or non-tenured.
 The BLS reports a 2017 national median annual salary of $73,770 for postsecondary psychology teachers.
 While an increasing student population means favorable job growth for postsecondary teachers, college and university budget concerns are challenges facing psychology teachers.

 Similar career options within this field include:

 Postsecondary Education Administrator

-Normally having at least a master's degree, these professionals oversee academics, student services and faculty research at universities and colleges, with duties varying according to specialty.
-Faster than average employment growth of 15% was anticipated by the BLS from 2012-2022, for these positions that offered an annual median wage of $86,490 in 2012.
+Normally having at least a master's degree, these professionals oversee academics, student services, and faculty research at universities and colleges, with duties varying according to specialization.
+A faster-than-average employment growth of 10% was anticipated by the BLS from 2016-2026, and these positions offered an annual median wage of $92,360 in 2017.

 Career and Technical Education Teacher

 With a bachelor's degree and work experience in their areas of expertise, these educators teach a variety of vocational and technical subjects to help students prepare for future employment.
-Average employment growth of 9% was forecast by the BLS from 2012-2022, and a median salary of $51,910 per year was reported in 2012.
+A slower-than-average employment growth of 4% was forecasted by the BLS from 2016-2026, and a median salary of $55,240 per year was reported in 2017.